roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

   caption="LTE Network Example"
 />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: The image above shows the available LTE network in China.
+ The image above shows the available LTE network in China.
 These information may vary depending on the available network in your region.
 For instance in China, the available network are “CHINA MOBILE”, “CHN-UNICOM”, or “CHN-CT”.
 :::

 **7.** Next, execute the AT command below to set the information of the LTE network operator that you want to use.